wallaby-rails/wallaby-rails/docs/route.md

 mount Wallaby::Engine, at: '/admin'
 ```

 In this case, all URLs prefixed with `/admin` will be handled by Wallaby [Resources Router](https://www.rubydoc.info/gems/wallaby/Wallaby/ResourcesRouter).

+### `:resources` match option

 Therefore, if there is a custom controller and a custom (non-resourcesful) action, for example:

 ```ruby
 # app/controllers/admin/products_controller.rb